Kiawah Island, South Carolina: The Ocean Course

 Pete Dye designed the Ocean Course in 1991 and the course has since proved to be one of the toughest on the East Coast.
 The Ocean Course was the home of the 1991 Ryder Cup, the 1997 World Cup of Golf, the 2007 Senior PGA Championship, the 2012 PGA Championship and the 2021 PGA Championship, becoming only the fourth golf course in history to host each of the PGA of America's men's major championships.
 The Ocean Course was featured in the 2000 movie The Legend of Bagger Vance.

 County parks

 The Charleston County Park and Recreation Commission (CCPRC) operates a park on the island, Beachwalker County Park, located on the west end of the island.
 In 2013, Forbes ranked the park's beach as the 10th best in the United States.

 Walking and biking

 Thirty miles of paved trails and 10 miles of beach provide a natural setting for biking and walking.

-Boating and fishing

-Tidal creeks, salt marshes, and the Kiawah River itself provides the opportunity for various canoeing and kayaking expeditions.
-There are numerous water access points, including a kayak rental dock at Mingo Point and boat storage near the 15th green of the Cassique golf course, as well as a full marina just outside Kiawah's gate, for more expansive Kiawah Island fishing and deep sea fishing excursions.
-Also, Kiawah Island Club Members enjoy private access to a kayak dock in Cassique, and the Kiawah Island Community Association (KICA) maintains a launch at Rhett's Bluff and storage at Cinder Creek.

 Government

 The city is run by an elected mayor–council government system.
-The current mayor is Brad Belt.
+The mayor until November 2029 is Brad Belt.

-The Kiawah Island Community Association is a non-profit corporation established in 1976 that governs and manages the business and property that contribute to the overall ambiance and property values of Kiawah Island, South Carolina.
+The Kiawah Island Community Association (KICA) is a non-profit corporation established in 1976 that governs and manages the business and property that contribute to the overall ambiance and property values of Kiawah Island, South Carolina.
 The association maintains and insures the roads, ponds, facilities, parks and open areas built or conveyed by the developer, and offers social and recreational programs for property owners.